10 kilos of cocaine found under airline passengers' pants

 The two men traveled on the same flight from the Dominican Republic to New York last week, but it's unclear if they knew each other.

-"This latest seizure demonstrates our CBP officers being ever vigilant in protecting the United States from the distribution of these illicit drugs," Leon Hayward, acting director of CBP's New York field operations, stated in a press release.
+"This latest seizure demonstrates our CBP officers being ever vigilant in protecting the United States from the distribution of these illicit drugs," Leon Hayward, acting director of CBP's New York field operations, stated in a news release.

 In the statement, it was not mentioned what tipped off the officers to conduct additional inspections on the men.
 But they were taken to a private search room where officers seized 23 pounds (10.4 kilos) of cocaine estimated at a nearly $400,000 street value.